CONNECT-Solution/CONNECT/Product/Production/Services/DirectCore/README.md

 and trust validation of a Direct message, That Processed MDN arrives in the Source's HISP's external email server.
 The Processed MDN is handled in the same manner as any other incoming message and ultimately arrives at the internal mail server.
-As part of the CONNECT 4.4 release, CONNECT Direct supports receiving and sending dispatched MDNs when the Direct mail sender requests for a delivery notification.
+As part of the CONNECT 4.4 release, CONNECT Direct supports receiving and sending dispatched MDNs and also Failed Delivery Status Notifications(DSN).
+The dispatched MDNs are sent when the Direct mail sender requests for a delivery notification.
 This is in addition to the default processed MDN, which is required as per the Direct Specification.
-The Dispatched MDN is handled in the same manner as any other incoming message and ultimately arrives at the internal mail server.
+The Dispatched MDN and Failed DSN are handled in the same manner as any other incoming messages and ultimately arrives at the internal mail server.
+The MDNs and DSNs are exchanged between the two HISP Direct Gateways and are not visible to the edge client.
+As part of the Quality Of Service (QOS) enhancement, a custom notification is sent to the edge client after a successful delivery or failed delivery or no response from the Destination HISP within a specified time limit by the Message Monitoring module.
+The external poller also calls the Message Monitoring module to track and monitor outgoing Direct emails and sends out an notification to the edge client based on outcome of the email delivery.

 A second Edge Protocol is available.
 It is the SOAP Edge Protocol and it acts in the same way as any other CONNECT adapter.
 A URL endpoint is provisioned in the CONNECT gateway